gabemorris12/Mark-10/readme.md

 `/bin/bash /home/<user name>/Desktop/Mark-10-master/rpi_bash.sh &`

 Press CTRL+X, then "y", then enter.
 Now running `sudo /etc/rc.local` will run the `rpi_main.py` script, and a blinking blue light should be observed.
-Press CTRL+C to end the program.
 If that script executes, then the script will run at boot up.
 If the blue light begins flashing, then that means that the pi is not connected to the server through bluetooth.
 To end the script, the process for the `rpi_bash` sequence must be found and terminated.
 The script is being run in the background, but this can be done by running the following,

 `ps aux | grep rpi_bash`